 - A1.
-The aim of this Review has been to make proposals to help the University obtain the best value from its considerable investment in IT, not to cut costs.
+The aim of this Review has been to make proposals to help the University obtain the best value from its considerable investment in IT, not to cut costs, and in doing so to provide as well as possible what users need.
 There is absolutely no intention that this review will lead to redundancies. - A2.
-As a leading University, in the UK and the world, we should expect the quality of our information services and systems to be commensurate with our standing. - A3.
-Every member of staff whose role requires access to information technology should have, at minimum, access to a desktop providing an appropriate level of service.
+As a leading University, in the UK and the world, we should expect the quality of our information services and systems to be commensurate with our standing.
+The strategy for the management and delivery of those services must be driven by the needs of our users for support of their teaching, research, learning or administration. - A3.
+Every member of staff whose role requires access to information technology should have, at minimum, access to a system providing an appropriate level of service. - A4.

-- A4.
 Every student should have access to the computing facilities and network services necessary for their course. - A5.
-The University needs information systems that promote efficient and effective administration and support its statutory reporting requirements. - A6.
+The University needs information systems that support its central objectives of teaching and research, as well as promoting efficient and effective administration, and supporting its statutory reporting requirements. - A6.
 The governance and organisation of information services and systems should be driven by a strategy that is based on a clear understanding of user needs.
 The strategy needs to respond to and exploit the opportunities provided by technological developments. - A7.
 In order to provide world-class information services and systems, high priority should be given to the support, development, and retention of talented and committed computing support staff.
-The University should provide these staff with high-quality career opportunities, and make the best use of their skills. - A8.
+The University should provide these staff with high-quality career opportunities, and make the best use of their skills.

+- A8.
 In Cambridge's devolved structure, there should be space for innovation in service provision, and different Institutional needs should drive the design and delivery of the services that are provided.
 Schools and Institutions must accept joint responsibility with the University for delivering the minimum levels of service referred to in A3 and A4. - A9.
-The governance structure should ensure that the University's needs for information systems and services are met in a way that reduces carbon dioxide emissions as much as is practicable. - 48.
+The governance structure should ensure that the University's needs for information systems and services are met in a way that reduces carbon dioxide emissions as much as is practicable. - 50.
+The panel believes firmly that these principles, and the detailed recommendations set out later in this report are vital for the University at the present time.
+In particular, it would stress that it sees the key benefits as being: - Clarity on the standard of service that people, staff and students, can expect, alongside clear accountability for delivering services to an agreed standard; - A strategy and process to determine which services should be provided, and the investments to be made in them; - Systems that will allow for the user voice, from every part of the University, to be clearly heard at every stage of development of provision; - Better conditions and opportunities for IT staff; - Better overall service resulting from better investment of our resources. - 51.
 The rest of the report consists of discussions and recommendations in each of the key areas considered by the Review.